 First a bit of background.
 Let’s start with the Data Encryption Standard (DES), a symmetric key block algorithm with key size of 56 bits had been around since the mid-seventies.
 Remember, symmetric defines a class of algorithms where the same cryptographic key is used to encrypt and decrypt data – asymmetric algorithms on the other hand use a different method employing public and private key pair.

-By the 1990’s DES was looking weak and susceptible to brute force attacks partly due to the availability of increased computing power that was becoming generally available.
-In response Triple DES or 3DES was introduced in 1995, applying the DES cipher three times to each block.
-That results in a key size of 168 bits, although demonstrated man in the middle attacks subsequently reduced its effective strength to 112 bits.
-NIST have further downgraded its effective key length given its susceptibility to block collision attacks yielding an effective key length of 80 bits.
+By the 1990’s DES was looking weak and susceptible to brute force attacks, partly due to the increased computing power that was becoming generally available.
+In response Triple DES or 3DES was introduced in 1995 – applying the DES cipher three times to each block.
+That increases the potential key size to 168 bits, although demonstrated meet in the middle attacks subsequently reduced its effective strength to just 112 bits.
+The relatively small block size of 64 bits also makes it vulnerable to block collision attacks when used for large messages.

 By today’s standard that is considered weak crypto.
 As a result, NIST deprecated its use in 2017 and will disallow the use of the algorithm after 2023.
 It is still in use today predominately in the payments space for PIN transactions, albeit with restrictions, such as restricting the lifespan and maximum number of times a key can be used for encryption.
 Its continued use illustrates that crypto migration on a large scale isn’t easy.